-Seeing Baby Penguins, Whales, and Seals in Patagonia
+Patagonia’s Season for Baby Penguins, Whales, and Seals

 Starting in mid-September and peaking in November, one of the greatest concentrations of marine mammals in the world converges off the Peninsula Valdes, on the Atlantic coast of Patagonia: Southern right whales migrate here to mate and give birth, Magellanic penguins and elephant seals come to breed and deliver their young, and orcas may be sighted beaching to feed on baby sea lions.

 Why book in March?
 The best vantage point for viewing this spectacle is one of the estancias on the coast that has private access to the very beaches that are overrun with wildlife.
 Since these estancias have only a few rooms each, you need to book far in advance to secure one.

 Those looking for a warm-weather alternative to the Caribbean, Mexico, or Hawaii over the holidays should consider Colombia: There you’ll find a startling diversity of landscapes and wildlife, a strong culture, and plenty of family-friendly activities.
 The holidays are peak season for the country, though, so you’ll want to plan ahead to make the most of your time there.